Available in VPC

 - Maximum: 10,000 GB

-NAS CSI driver installation (for existing clusters not installed yet)
+Install the NAS CSI driver (for existing clusters without it installed)

-NAS CSI driver is deployed when installing Kubernetes.
-This section describes how to install NAS CSI in an existing cluster not installed yet.
-If NAS CSI is already installed, you do not need to perform the following steps.
+The NAS CSI driver is deployed by default when Kubernetes is installed.
+This section describes how to install NAS CSI on an existing cluster where it is not installed.
+If NAS CSI is already installed, you do not need to perform the following tasks.

-The following files indicate the latest stable version.
-If a problem occurs during installation, run the kubectl apply -f command again to reflect the missing resources.
+The following files refer to the latest stable version.
+If a problem occurs during installation, run the kubectl apply -f command again to apply any missing resources.

 - Korea Region